-The Group’s Tax Strategy for the financial year ended 31 March 2022 is set out below in order to satisfy the requirements of Schedule 19, Finance Act 2016.
+The Group’s Tax Strategy for the financial year ended 31 March 2023 is set out below in order to satisfy the requirements of paragraph 16(2) of Schedule 19, Finance Act 2016.
 The Group comprises Wave Ltd and its two wholly owned subsidiaries – Anglian Water Business (National) Limited and NWG Business Limited.

-The Group’s activities are wholly UK-based and the Group is committed to fully complying with all its statutory tax obligations, including the payment and recovery of taxes at the right time, the submission of tax returns, and the provision of information to HM Revenue and Customs (HMRC) to support the amounts of tax concerned.
+The Group’s activities are wholly UK-based and the Group is committed to fully complying with all the statutory tax obligations that are imposed on its individual members or on the Group as a whole, including the payment and recovery of taxes at the right time, the submission of tax returns, and the provision of information to HM Revenue and Customs (HMRC) to support the amounts of tax concerned.

 The Group’s Board owns and approves the Tax Strategy which comprises the following four components: